Tag Archives: Croatian

 Steve Pivarsky

 Born 1892, Veliki Bečkerek (present-day Zrenjanin), Austria-Hungary (present-day Serbia).
+Serbian.
+Migrated to US 1912.
 Autoworker.
-Migrated to US 1912.
 Employee of the Fisher Body Corporation in Detroit.
 1913 joined Branch No. 61 (later Branch No. 17) of the South Slavic Federation of the Socialist Party of America; 1919 transferred into the Communist Party of America.
 Arrested during the second Palmer Raids, January 1920.
 Deported to Yugoslavia, April 14, 1920.
-Subsequent activities unknown.

 INS file 54860/374; FBI file OG 388055